getmanfred/contracts/README.md

 </p>

-Contracts used by the Manfred Tech Talent Agency to regulate rights and obligations of both candidates and companies.
+Contracts used by the Manfred Tech Talent Agency to regulate rights and obligations between Manfred and both candidates and companies.

 ## Table of Contents